 The ARCC regularly reports to the Board on its activities.
-These main activities cover the integrity of the Company's financial reporting process and the Company's system of internal accounting and financial controls, oversight of the Independent Auditors, oversight of Risk Management, oversight of Internal Audit, oversight of Legal/Regulatory/ Compliance Responsibilities, Oversight of General Management Responsibilities.
+These main activities cover the integrity of the Company's financial reporting process and the Company's system of internal accounting and financial controls, oversight of the Independent Auditors, oversight of Risk Management, oversight of Internal Audit, oversight of Legal/Regulatory/ Compliance Responsibilities, oversight of IT Security Officer Responsibilities, oversight of General Management Responsibilities.